Skip to main content

 --metadata-json "$(cat metadata.json)"

-3.2 Download the artefacts
+3.2 Download the artifacts

 • UI: Click Download while the package status is Issued.